solid/solid-spec/api-websockets.md

 [Solid specification](README.md); the parent spec and all its components are versioned as a whole.

+## Status
+This is a _draft_ protocol.
+This specific version is identified by the string `solid-ws-draft/v0.1.0-alpha`.

 ## Subscribing

 Live updates are currently only supported through WebSockets.
 This describes a